The Brewery

 Sustainability

-We believe that sustainability is a pursuit found in product, practice and outlook.
-In the harvests of today, it is important that we nourish and nurture seeds for tomorrow.
-We see ourselves as custodians and guardians of the land, traditions and principles entrusted to us.
+We believe that sustainability must reflect in our products, practices, and outlook.
+To achieve this, we nourish and nurture seeds for tomorrow.
+Furthermore, as custodians and guardians of the land, traditions, and principles entrusted to us, we take our responsibilities seriously.

-Mount Saint Bernard Trappist Brewery utilises water from the original well that was built on-site almost two hundred years ago in the original ‘well field’.
-We prioritise the use of local ingredients wherever possible.
+Mount St Bernard Brewery draws water from the original well, built almost two hundred years ago in the ‘well field’.
+Local ingredients remain a priority whenever possible.

-We are committed to walking lightly upon the earth and see our produce as a bounty to be shared, sourced from natural gifts that it is our responsibility to preserve for future generations to enjoy.
+Our commitment involves walking lightly upon the earth, viewing our produce as a bounty to share.
+Sourced from natural gifts, it is our duty to preserve these resources for future generations to enjoy.

 How we Help

-Our philosophy is informed by our history, sustained by our beliefs and realised through our actions.
-In our lives, we in turn draw from the philosophy of Saint Benedict – our endeavours should always be in service to the community and assist in the pursuit of well-being.
+Our philosophy is shaped by our history, sustained by our beliefs, and realised through our actions.
+Consequently, we draw inspiration from the philosophy of Saint Benedict.
+In turn, our efforts focus on serving the community and advancing well-being.

 As a community that in turn is part of a broader community, we seek to fulfil our role as neighbours, servants, and friends.
 Our home is open to all those whom wish to visit.
 More information on Mount Saint Bernard Abbey is available here.